vorant/markus/README.md

 Goal:
 ------------

 The main goal of `Markus`is creating the fastest html integration with Symphany.
-Decrease time for replacing and editing templates by means of using Symphany methodology, SwigJS template engine and gorgeouse Gulp bundler.
+Decrease time for replacing and editing templates by means of using Symphany methodology, SwigJS template engine and gorgeous Gulp bundler.

 Project structure:
 ------------

-В проекте три основных директории: `web`, `markup` и `gulp`. Подробнее о каждой из папок ниже.

 There are three main directories: `web`, `markup` and `gulp`.
 Description of each one is below